Dylan-86/dexetera-docs/docs/faq-troubleshooting.md

 2. Open SHORT position (use USDC)

 Or open opposite position while keeping first one open (two positions at once).

-### Q: My position shows loss - should I close it?

-**Decision depends**:
-- Is loss due to temporary price swing? → Maybe hold
-- Are you below stop loss? → Close now
-- Getting close to liquidation? → Close immediately

-**Rule**: Don't hold losses hoping they recover.
-Have a plan.

 ### Q: Can I borrow money to trade?